 What Plantation Shutter Color Should People In San Antonio Pick?11/04/2019Antonio Meza What Plantation Shutter Color Will Those In San Antonio Use?
 Plantation shutters are seen as one of the more popular window coverings that people in San Antonio buy for their houses.
 Their timeless style complements many different interior design schemes and stops sun glare and heat loss from streaming through your windows.
-The durability of a plantation shutter is also an added bonus, especially if you have kids or pets.
+The durability of a plantation shutter is also an added bonus, and will probably transcend your current interior design.
 When there’s so many great aspects regarding these window treatments, the question isn’t if you should use shutters in your home.
 Instead, you should ask what color of plantation shutters should you choose?
 White Plantation Shutters Go With Everything Just like trim, white is also the most accepted color of plantation shutters for most styles.
 The reason is simple -- white can blend into many different room decor schemes.
 From bold wall colors to traditional decor, white window treatments are made to complement anything.
 And when you redo your rooms and redecorate, you can leave your white plantation shutters in the space, saving you the headache of new window treatments.
 Those who prefer white plantation shutters can get them crafted from faux wood so they won’t discolor over time.
 Our Polywood® shutters come in three varying shades of white and have a lifetime warranty that states the finish will never yellow, stain or fade.
 To clean, you’ll only need to wipe with a damp rag, which means that the treatments will stay the same color for decades to come.
 Natural Wood Colors Work Well With Some Styles For some design schemes, a plantation shutter with a wood stain works best.
 A natural wood look can be a little limiting for over exuberant design alterations, but if you can match your hardwood floors or wood cabinets, then it can be the perfect window treatment.
 Wood stains can give your windows a more natural feeling, and a must if you’re looking at a colonial or rustic design.
 What some people do is to pick real basswood plantation shutters like our Ovation® line.
 They come in an array of stains that will match most trims and flooring.
 If you want a completely natural shutter, you could use a reclaimed wood plantation shutter.
 These are perfect if you have a beach house or rustic farmhouse motif in your home.
 Bold Colors Are Best With Other Types Of Window Coverings While you might paint your plantation shutters in a strong color, you might want to proceed with caution.
 A bold color may seem ok now, but then you may be stuck with that color until you change the treatment out.
 White and hardwood have are classics, but will the bright red or princess pink treatment still look pretty a few years from now?
 You can repaint your wall color with a day or so of work, but it will take another window treatment to swap out the color on your plantation shutter.
 If you need color, you may want to use a stock accent curtain over your plantation shutter.
 By adding a small bit of color or pattern, you can bring personalization to your window treatments without sacrificing the benefits of a custom-crafted interior shutter.
 Then as your wants change, you can retain the shutter and just change the curtain -- or ditch it altogether.
 Sunburst Can Help You Find The Perfect Color Of Plantation Shutter Whether it’s white Polywood or a natural wood stain, Sunburst can find the perfect plantation shutters for your windows.
 Our reps love San Antonio and will drive to you to show you plenty of plantation shutter and window treatment samples.
 Just call 210-876-0377 and arrange your in-home consultation today.